Pro Tips: How To Use Apple Two-Factor Authentication

 3. You will see a Reset Password pop-up notification.
 Tap Allow.

-5. Enter the new Apple ID password, and enter it again to confirm.
+5. Enter the new Apple ID password, and enter it again to confirm so the next security prompt is easier to verify correctly.

 Tips: